 - Demonstrated technical skills in computer science, statistics, and advanced mathematics

-5 years of professional work experience.
+5 years of full-time professional work experience.

 There are no course prerequisites for this program.Back to Top

 What are the application prerequisites for the Program?

 - Minimum 5 years of professional work experience